 A Base Set 1st Edition Charizard PSA 10 sold for $550,000 at Heritage Auctions in December.
-Only 122 exist in that grade.
+Only about 124 sit at that grade in PSA's pop report, per cllct.

 Both of these things are happening in the same market at the same time.
 Except they're not the same market anymore.